-Back in my childhood, I was rewarded with a lot of gundam toys from my parents, as most of the time they were busy with their own career.
-Spending a long time playing with gundam became my first impression of building something, and made me feel I’m empowered to achieve something.
+Back in my childhood, I was rewarded with a lot of Gundam toys from my parents, as most of the time they were busy with their own careers.
+Spending a long time playing with Gundam became my first impression of building something, and made me feel I’m empowered to achieve something.

 How does it make you feel to win this award?

-It is truly an honor to me and my team.
+It is truly an honour for me and my team.
 Design is a progression of self-finding, it is always a pleasure that projects have been seen.

 What do you feel makes your work stand out, that drew the judges’ attention to it?

 As previously mentioned, design is a progression of self-finding, it should be a path of talking to self.
 Reflecting thoughts out of mind, and trying to combine them with reality, or solving problems by trying different ways.
-I think in the project-Self-Revealing, my thoughts come across with the judges’, and I am grateful that happened.
+I think in the project Self-Revealing, my thoughts came across with the judges, and I am grateful that happened.

 How did the idea behind your winning project come about?

-This is a meditation field, at the first meeting with my client, we talked about some philosophy perspectives.
+This is a meditation field, at the first meeting with my client, we talked about some philosophical perspectives.
 That was a good time.
-Then we came to the conclusion that peace comes from the inner side of self, and self can only be seen by interaction with the physical world, so why don’t we do something that is only a half.
+Then we came to the conclusion that peace comes from the inner side of self, and self can only be seen by interaction with the physical world, so why don’t we do something that is only half?
 The other half, you have to find it.

 What do you see as the most significant difficulties and opportunities in your current job/industry?

-In our country Taiwan, design and construction are bound together, so a designer/architect will not only have to design, but also be responsible for the construction.
-It is good for a designer’s training by knowing structures and all the methods if possible.
-But there is also a limit with individual power, so maybe facing these kinds of difficulties is also an opportunity to separate one firm into two to make each of them more professional.
+In our country, Taiwan, design and construction are bound together, so a designer/architect will not only have to design but also be responsible for the construction.
+It is good for a designer in training to know structures and all the methods if possible.
+But there is also a limit to individual power, so maybe facing these kinds of difficulties is also an opportunity to separate one firm into two to make each of them more professional.

 Tell us a bit about your creative process.
 Where do you find your inspiration?

-Ask myself: Did you copy anything in this case from others?
-If not,let’s do it.
+I ask myself: Did you copy anything in this case from others?
+If not, let’s do it.